| Astrophysics (Index) | About |

 Perturbation theory is a generalization of a method that was originally developed for addressing orbiting three-body problems: breaking the problem into two simple two-body orbiting problems along with analytically-unsolvable but approximable perturbations (slight changes) of the two orbits, i.e., how each orbit is slightly modified by the presence of the other body, and the end result of these tiny-but-repeated modifications.
 Its theory has since been generalized to handle other unsolvable equations (often, differential equations) for other kinds of physical systems, including chemistry, quantum mechanics, and numerous other problem areas.
 The perturbation is cast as a series of ever-smaller solvable equations (like approximating a solution using a Taylor series).

-A first order perturbation problem (or regular perturbation problem) is a problem that includes a very small parameter and the solution can be found by approximating that parameter as zero.
-If such an approximation is too far off, it is known as a second order perturbation problem (or singular perturbation problem or degenerate perturbation problem).
+A first order perturbation problem (or regular perturbation problem) is a problem in which one particular parameter is small and approximating that parameter as zero yields a useful approximation of the problem's solution.
+If that approximation is too far off, the problem is known as a second order perturbation problem (or singular perturbation problem or degenerate perturbation problem).

 The Hamiltonian is useful in perturbation theory to study secular (long term) motions related to planetary orbits, and is useful in series-expanded form to provide tractable estimates and because it can handle coordinate transformations that simplify solutions, sometimes effectively eliminating a coordinate.
 With a multipole expansion, terms through the octupole term can be necessary to explain observed exotic extra-solar planet orbits.